 It is now established that most webs surfers want to be inspired, informed or entertained.
 Therefore, good web content must fulfill one or more of these needs of a surfer.
 Most importantly, it must provide information relevant to the surfer’s interest.

 Basically, good web content should contain minimal errors (which can easily smother the interest of a surfer).
 First of all, articles should be properly introduced and concluded.
 Then, the whole article itself should sound logical.
 The presented points have to be coherent and reasonable with little or no grammatical errors.

 Importantly, editing and proofreading are standard ways to polish a complete article.
 These last two stages of writing are often neglected by many writers in a hurry to publish their content.
 The best writers know that proper editing and proofreading will turn an average article into an extraordinary write-up.
 Good writers usually edit and proofread in order to completely eliminate errors and improve their message.

-However, web contents can also be optimized for visitors.
-This involves the use of attractive heading, proper subheadings and lists to enable easy readability.
+Optimizing web contents for visitors involves the use of attractive heading, proper subheadings, and lists to enable easy readability.
 Most surfers find it easy to read through contents that have smaller chunks of information.
 These kinds of contents take less time to read and usually encourage surfers to take a quick capture of the information on your site (though they often end up reading much more than they plan to read).

 To recap, good web content must satisfy both human needs for inspiration, education, and entertainment plus search engines requirements to help surfers easily locate relevant information.
 It should engage the attention of surfers, refresh readers and be well optimized.